johnnovak/RML-Amiga/docs/docs/manual/introduction.md

 # Introduction

+Welcome **RML Amiga** (**R**incewind's **M**agic **L**uggage Full of Amiga
-Welcome to this curated collection of (mostly) cerebral Amiga games!
+Goodies), a prestigious curated collection of (mostly) cerebral Amiga games!
 Adventures, RPGs, simulators, strategy, board and puzzle games are the stars of the show, but a small number of arcade classics are also included.

-What differentiates this from all other Amiga game collections?
-Quite a few
-things:
+The aim of this collection is to recreate the Original Authentic Experience™ of sitting in front of a real Amiga connected to a Commodore CRT monitor, playing the original uncracked and unaltered versions of these games.

+Does this mean you'll need to play all games from floppies and put up with long loading times?
+No!
+About 70% of the games in the collection run from an emulated hard drive or a CD image.
+The majority of big multi-disk games are hard drive installable---they always have been, you don't need WHDLoad when running them in an emulator.
+About half of the floppy-only titles are single-disk games, and the half of remaining multi-disk games support multiple disk drives, which reduces or even completely eliminating disk swapping.

+The relatively few games that benefit from faster CPUs have been configured with an emulated turbo card.

+## Features in detail

 Authentic experience
 : Every single game has been painstakingly set up for an optimal and